 That’s why I share this message with you today.

 For, like you, I am a student of life who is trying his best to live well and do some good for others, and beyond all else, to be happy and content and in his actions and words feel more and more true to self.

 We all desire these, purpose and fulfillment, meaning and love, joy and truth.
 But so often we do not feel them.
 We are all the more inclined to feel anxiety and pain, angst and worry.
 We are more likely to wake in the morning with dread in our hearts and heavy legs.

 Our minds are more often racing than they are quiet; we feel like victims to our own thought, for thought seems to occur independent of our choice: our will, our want, our ability to control it.

-If there’s an “Off Switch” to our thought we cannot seem to find it.
 I would use an analogy to say we are crawling through the dark room of our minds and scouring for the wall, but then, would we not be searching for an On Switch instead?
 See, even when “Divinity speaks to you,” clarity is not certain.

 When God speaks to you and through you, the Universe does not pull back the curtain of unknowing for you to glimpse into a revealing and picturesque portrait of the future.
 If that were the case, my analogy wouldn’t have fallen so flat.
 And goodness knows, I should be so much more a poet than I am if all that was required was this sort of listening!

 The feeling is enough, friend.
 The feeling of connection to the Divine Source to which we are each connected is enough to remember that it is there.
 That, no matter what, we’re forever bound to it.
 Connected through it.

 We hear ourselves say in conversations with friends that we want to make sure we “do what’s right.”
 We say that we want to be “sure.”
 We don’t want to screw up, make the wrong move, set ourselves back, hurt the ones we love, feel misunderstood by the ones closest to us.